dulvinw/nballerina/README.md

 # This repository contains code for translating Ballerina IR to LLVM IR

  First build the LLVM and then build the nBallerina compiler.
-Here are the steps:
+Here are the steps:.

 [1] Checkout the sources and go to the build/llvm directory [2] Issue the following command to configure the sources: